Peculiar Disk Substructures Associated with the Young Eruptive Star EX Lupi

 Alternatively, the outer ring may have been sculpted by a second, more distant companion that remains undetected.
-Hydrodynamical simulations show that in multi-companion systems, each body can create its own pressure maximum, leading to the formation of multiple ring--gap structures through dust trapping \citep[e.g.,][]{pinilla_gas_2015}.
+Hydrodynamical simulations show that in multicompanion systems each body can create its own pressure maximum, leading to the formation of multiple ring-gap structures through dust trapping \citep[e.g.,][]{pinilla_gas_2015}.
 If such a configuration applies to EX Lupi, the outer ring could reflect dust accumulation induced by a separate dynamical influence.